- Inventory management is the process of ordering, storing, and using your inventory, including receiving, warehousing, and processing items

 2. Identity Your Best & Worst Performers

 Your audit will indicate what’s been selling and what hasn’t.
-You’ll want to repurchase your top sellers regularly, and abandon items that haven’t been selling well.
-This helps you maximize returns, increases cash flow and capitalize on market trends in real-time.
+You’ll want to repurchase your top sellers regularly and abandon items that haven’t been selling well.
+This helps you maximize returns, increase cash flow and capitalize on market trends in real-time.

 Consider why your items are turning over or not.
 Seasonal variance?
 Poor quality?
 Unpopular colorways?
 It’s important to jettison low-turn items because they waste capital and storage space.
 Try to account for the influencing factors, and avoid purchasing similar products in the future.